If $40/t CO₂ were the "right" price, tax carbon and move on. $40/t isn't the right price. The Exxon-backed tax isn't it.

 Nordhaus, who won the Nobel Memorial Prize in Economic Sciences for his work, recommended an SCC of $2.50 per ton (in today’s dollars).
 That figure was the result of an assumed “optimal” global carbon price that rises over time.
 After some further adjustments, the same calculation made today yields a price of around $40 per ton.
 But we now know that this price is woefully outdated.
 Had Nordhaus won his Nobel 20 years ago, he would have been at the forefront of climate-economic thought.
 By the time he did win, in 2018, the science and politics of climate change had moved on.

 For example, we now know that Nordhaus’s “optimal” pathway – global warming of 3°C above pre-industrial levels by 2100 – would be disastrous for human civilization.
 Hence, if one updates his own model according to the latest scientific consensus, the recommended SCC increases from $40 per ton to $100 or even $200.
-And if one adopts a that better reflects modern financial and economic thinking about risk and uncertainty, the SCC rises further still.
+And if one adopts a new model that better reflects modern financial and economic thinking about risk and uncertainty, the SCC rises further still.

 The gap between a carbon price of $40 per ton and one of $100, $200, or more represents the difference between stabilizing global average temperatures at somewhere close to 1.5°C or 2°C, or locking in a much, much hotter future.
 The first scenario represents the temperate range in which human civilization has always thrived; the second is closer to the world of two or even three geological epochs ago, when no humans inhabited the planet.
 It is telling that even ExxonMobil now supports a carbon tax in the $40 per ton range.
 An SCC that low will not drive the change needed to achieve net-zero CO2 emissions within the next two or three decades.